Splynter-Security/Threat-Modeling-GitBook/architecture-layer/technique-archimate/risk-and-security-overlay.md

 The ArchiMate standard explicitly defined itself to be extensible.
 One of the main building blocks to support this goal is the ability for individuals to develop ArchiMate "overlays"; extended specifications of ArchiMate using basic ArchiMate building blocks to allow for more expressiveness.
-An example of such an overlay is especially important for threat modeling: the ArchiMate risk and security overlay. [[1]](#references)
+An example of such an overlay is especially important for threat modeling: the ArchiMate risk and security overlay. [[1]](#references) [2](#references)

 This chapter will outline the theoretical foundation, main building blocks as well as practical examples of the overlay.
 In what follows we will introduce each individual risk management concept and how it is mapped to the ArchiMate standard.
-Note: this entire sub-chapter includes definitions and concepts directly from the risk and security overlay whitepaper.
-However, this white paper was written about risk management at a higher level, not specifically cyber security threat modelling.
-We will therefore focus more on the relevant components.
-See table for more definitions.
+In the next sections an overview table of all these components can be found, use this as reference for any definitions that might be unclear.

 ## Mapping Risk and Security concepts to ArchiMate

-**These definitions and mappings are near identical copies (including language)** of those found in the whitepaper.
-Sometimes slightly adjusted or amended to focus more on threat modelling instead of risk management.
-Note many of the mappings can be done through specialization.

 ### Risk